 What if, after making these calculations, you determine that you have not saved enough for retirement?

 For instance, you might choose to sell your home.
-This can provide you with an immediate infusion of cash.
-Besides, if you downsize, you'll have to spend less time and money on maintenance, lawn care services, and snow-plowing companies.
+That can provide you with an immediate infusion of cash.
+Besides, if you downsize, you will have to spend less time and money on maintenance, lawn care services, and snow-plowing companies.
 That can add up to significant savings.

 You might also consider moving to a community that is more affordable.
 By living with lower gas, groceries and other regular expenses, you can reduce the monthly strain on your retirement savings.